UK's Johnson faulted for lockdown parties but won't quit

 “Those in the most junior positions attended gatherings at which their seniors were present, or indeed organized,” she said.

-Speaking to lawmakers after the report was published, Johnson said he took “full responsibility for everything that took place,” adding that he was sorry but insisted that he did not knowingly break any rules.
-He said he was “humbled” and had “learned a lesson” but that it was now time to “move on” and focus on bolstering the economy.
+Speaking to lawmakers after the report was published, Johnson said he took “full responsibility for everything that took place,” adding he was sorry but insisting he did not knowingly break any rules.
+He said he was “humbled” and had “learned a lesson” but it was now time to “move on” and focus on Britain's battered economy and the war in Ukraine.

-Critics, some of them inside the Conservative Party, have said Johnson lied to Parliament about the events.
+Critics, some of them in the Conservative Party, have said Johnson lied to Parliament about the events.
 Ministers who knowingly mislead Parliament are expected to resign.

-Johnson insisted that when he told Parliament last year no rules were broken and there were no parties, “it was what I believed to be true.”
+Johnson denied lying.
+He insisted that when he told Parliament last year no rules were broken and there were no parties, “it was what I believed to be true.”

+Johnson attended several events mentioned in Gray’s report, including a June 2020 birthday party for which he was fined 50 pounds ($63).
+He told a news conference: “I believed that they were work events."

-The British media and opposition politicians have found that hard to square with staff members' accounts of “bring your own booze” parties and regular “wine time Fridays” in the Downing Street office at the height of the pandemic.
+British media and opposition politicians have found that hard to square with staff members' accounts of “bring-your-own-booze” parties and regular “wine time Fridays” in the Downing Street office amid the pandemic.

-Keir Starmer, the leader of the opposition Labour Party, said Gray's report was a “catalogue of criminality.”
-Starmer said Johnson's government had “treated the sacrifices of the British people with utter contempt."
+Keir Starmer, the leader of the opposition Labour Party, said Gray's report was a “catalogue of criminality” and that Johnson's government had “treated the sacrifices of the British people with utter contempt."

 The report includes emails and WhatsApp messages suggesting that staff members knew they were breaking the rules.
 One invitation was changed from “Wine and Cheese Evening” to “End of Year Meeting with Wine & Cheese.”
 On another occasion, a staffer warned that journalists would be in the building for a news conference and people should avoid “walking around waving bottles of wine."

 In measured civil service language, Gray slammed the behavior of those involved.
-She said there were “multiple examples of a lack of respect and poor treatment of security and cleaning staff,” and branded that “unacceptable.”
+She said there were “multiple examples of a lack of respect and poor treatment of security and cleaning staff,” branding that “unacceptable.”

 “Many will be dismayed that behavior of this kind took place on this scale at the heart of government," Gray wrote.
 “The public have a right to expect the very highest standards of behavior in such places and clearly what happened fell well short of this.”

 Johnson has clung to power despite the scandal, partly because Russia’s invasion of Ukraine has diverted attention.
-Some Conservatives who considered seeking a no-confidence vote in their leader decided it would be rash to push Johnson out in the middle of the war, which is destabilizing Europe and fueling a cost-of-living crisis.
+Some Conservatives who considered seeking a no-confidence vote in their leader decided it would be rash to push Johnson out amid the war, which is destabilizing Europe and fueling a cost-of-living crisis.

-The prime minister got a further reprieve when the Metropolitan Police told him last week that he wouldn’t be getting any more fines even though he attended several events under investigation.
+Conservatives have tried to rebuff criticism by pointing out that Labour's Starmer also faces a police investigation for having a beer and a takeout curry with colleagues in April 2021.
+He insists the meal was part of a working day and broke no rules but has said he will resign if fined by police.

 If Johnson lost such a vote, he would be replaced as Conservative leader and prime minister.
 It’s unclear how many letters have been submitted so far.